rbroek/objectiv.io/docs/tracking/api-reference/event-trackers/trackURLChange.md

     }, [location, previousHref])
     return null;
   };
-  …
+  ...
   return (
     <BrowserRouter>
       <Route component = { MonitorURLChanges } />
-      …
+      ...
     </BrowserRouter>
   )
 }
 ```

 :::warning
-Make sure to set [makeTracker](/tracking/api-reference/general/makeTracker.md)'s `trackURLChanges` to `false`, when manually tracking this event, to avoid double calls.
+Make sure to set [makeTracker](/tracking/api-reference/globals/makeTracker.md)'s `trackURLChanges` to `false`, when manually tracking this event, to avoid double calls.
 :::

-:::caution Just pseudo code
+:::caution Just pseudocode
 These are rather simplistic examples to illustrate the idea.

-The definition of a `URL Change` is a fuzzy one at best and there are many different ways of tracking URL changes depending on architecture, used frameworks and requirements.
+The definition of a `URL Change` is a fuzzy one at best and there are many ways of tracking URL changes depending on architecture, used frameworks and requirements.

 In fact, [Browser Tracker](/tracking/core-concepts/trackers.md#browser-tracker) uses none of the above.
-Instead it relies on a [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) in combination with some state.
+Instead, it relies on a [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) in combination with some state.
 :::

 <br />